Transport in Visakhapatnam: Others

 Cycle rickshaws are only confined to a very small area of the city and are almost disappeared, which were one of the major means of transport.
 Cycling paths are under construction in Vizag.
 By 2017, Vizag will be AP's first city to get such bike stations.
 All India Bicycling Federation is planning to build 20-25 bicycle stations in the city, each hosting 25 bicycles.
 This project costs around ₹200 crore.
 GVMC plans to introduce a community cycling initiative over 10.5 km2 of roads in downtown Visakhapatnam, under the Jawaharlal Nehru National Urban Renewal Mission.
 In the central parts of the city, cycling tracks will be earmarked on 100-feet roads to a width of about 8 feet.

 Railways

 Train Transit is the major mode of transportation in the city, as the city is a hub for Major Industrial buildings, Employees and Goods are transported through trains.
 Visakhapatnam is the headquarters of South Coast Railway zone of Indian Railways.
-Visakhapatnam Railway Station is an A1 station with the highest gross revenue in the Waltair railway division.
+Visakhapatnam Junction railway station is an A1 station with the highest gross revenue in the Waltair railway division.
 There are plans to modernize this railway stations under station modernization launched by union government.
 Because present railway station is a terminal building and several constrains, Division has identified Marripalem as an option and is planning to make it an alternative for present station, that can bring trains ignoring city's main station.
 Other important railway stations in the city are: